 Thank you for logging on to my site.
 There’s plenty of info on this site about who I am and how I work and the wide range of issues that hypnotherapy can help with.

-- Stress/anxiety: We live in stressful times, and a big proportion of clients experience problems in this area, which can lead to a host of other issues.
+- Stress/anxiety: We live in especially stressful times, and a big proportion of clients experience problems in this area, which can lead to a host of other issues.

 - Phobias: Many people have been helped to overcome their phobias thanks to hypnotherapy.